*B. E. Liebert, PhD (Chair)—materials, corrosion, failure analysis

 All electives are subject to the approval of an adviser.

 Students must complete the College Requirement courses for engineering (see “Undergraduate Programs” within the College of Engineering).

 Students must complete the following coursework:

-The department offers graduate programs leading to MS and PhD degrees in mechanical engineering, with areas of concentration in thermal and fluid sciences conversion (heat and mass transfer, thermodynamics, combustion, thermal environmental engineering), in materials/manufacturing (nano, composite and smart materials, mechanical properties, failure analysis, electrochemistry and corrosion, processing, marine materials), and in mechanics design, systems, and controls (robotics, structures, dynamics, control, continuum mechanics).
+The department offers graduate programs leading to MS and PhD degrees in mechanical engineering, with areas of concentration in thermal and fluid sciences conversion (heat and mass transfer, thermodynamics, combustion, thermal environmental engineering), in materials/manufacturing (composite and smart materials, mechanical properties, failure analysis, electrochemistry and corrosion, processing, marine materials), and in mechanics, systems, and controls (robotics, dynamics, control, continuum mechanics).
 For qualified graduate students, teaching assistantships, research assistantships, and scholarships are available.

 Applicants for admission to the MS program must have completed a BS degree in engineering or its equivalent from a reputable institution.

 Students are required to follow the Plan A (thesis) program.
 However, under special circumstances, a petition to follow Plan B (non-thesis) may be granted by the graduate faculty.
 A minimum of 30 credit hours is required for graduation, including 1 credit hour for seminar.
 Plan A students must take 8 credit hours for thesis, 12 credit hours in the ME 600 course series, and 9 credit hours in technical electives.
 Technical elective courses must be at the 400 level or above, selected from engineering, mathematics, or physical sciences approved by the student’s thesis committee.